myramade/myramade.github.io/vr/lab1.md

 **Level of Difficulty: Easy**

 ## About
 In this lab we will be using the [Cardboard VR Photo Sphere Viewer](https://sphcst.com/upload).
+The Photo Sphere View is a single scene 360 image viewer.
+It will not work with 360 video *(I tried it unsuccessfully!)*.
+For this project there will be no storyboarding, however, you will need one 360 image.

+You will not be able to add any interactive elements to your VR experience, this is just a view.
+Of the three VR experiences, this is the easiest and fastest to create.

 ## Assets
 You will need one 360 image asset.
 You can either donwload the imag or copy the URL of a single 360 image assset from one of the following locations: